Rithi1106/heart-disease-decision-tree/README.md

   - Confusion Matrix
   - Classification Report
   - ROC-AUC Score
-  -

 ✅ Results

 - **Model Accuracy**: ~82.6%
 - Confusion Matrix & Classification Report included in the notebook
 - Clean visualizations using `seaborn` and `matplotlib`

+  ---

+🚀 Learning Journey

+This project is part of my ongoing commitment to learning Machine Learning by building real-world projects.
+It is my  **second GitHub project**,and one of the milestone in **#100DaysOfMLCode** journey — a personal challenge to practice and grow consistently.
+More projects coming soon! 💻🧠✨

+#100DaysOfMLCode #MachineLearning #DataScience #Python

-Made by M.S.Rithika
-Connect with me on https://www.linkedin.com/in/rithikamurugesan369/
+Made by M.S.Rithika  Connect with me on https://www.linkedin.com/in/rithikamurugesan369/